theiagen/mycosnp-wdl/README.md

 ### MycoSNP-WDL v.
 MycoSNP-NF

 [MycoSNP-NF](https://github.com/CDCgov/mycosnp-nf) is the source Nextflow code for analysis.
-MycoSNP-WDL's version naming scheme intends to remain concordant with the MycoSNP-NF version contained ONLY to the minor release version, patch release versions may be discrepant.
+MycoSNP-WDL's version naming scheme intends to remain concordant with the MycoSNP-NF version contained ONLY to the minor release version.
+Patch release versions may be discrepant.
 For example, mycosnp-wdl v1.6.3 contains source code mycosnp-wdl v1.6.1.

 <br/>